petk/awesome-dojo/CONTRIBUTING.md

 * Make changes to the `patch-1` branch

-  Changes must include librarires or resources that use [Dojo Toolkit](http://dojotoolkit.org) or any project related to [Dojo Foundation](http://dojofoundation.org/).
+  Changes must include libraries or resources that use [Dojo Toolkit](http://dojotoolkit.org) or any project related to [Dojo Foundation](http://dojofoundation.org/).
 Typos and grammatical corrections are perfectly fine as well.

 * Commit and push to your GitHub repository